 What we do

-Jean-Sébastien Blanc, detention monitoring adviser at the APT, talks about his work in this short film produced by Radio Télévision Suisse in 2012 (In French).
+Jean-Sébastien Blanc, detention monitoring adviser at the APT, talks about his work in this short film produced by Radio Télévision Suisse in 2012.